Stanton’s single in 11th lifts Yankees over Orioles 4-3

 Cortes gave up four hits and two walks while striking out seven.
 He has a 3.81 with 46 strikeouts over 49 2/3 innings in his last 10 appearances, nine of them starts.

 Means allowed three hits and walked two with five strikeouts over five innings.
+Six Orioles pitchers limited the Yankees to six hits.

+“I was really encouraged by the guys out of the pen,” Hyde said.
+“I thought we pitched really well against a really good team.”

 DRYING OUT